-Malrotation is an abnormality in which the intestine does not form in the correct way in the abdomen.
-It occurs early in the pregnancy (around the 10th week) and develops when the intestine fails to coil into the proper position in the abdomen.
-Malrotation is often not evident until the baby experiences a twisting of the intestine known as a volvulus.
-A volvulus is a disorder that causes an obstruction in the intestine, preventing food from being digested normally.
+Malrotation can be asymptomatic (have no symptoms), and isn’t often evident unless a baby experiences an abnormal twisting of the intestine known as a volvulus.
+A volvulus causes an obstruction or blockage in the intestine, preventing food from being digested normally.
 The blood supply to the twisted part of the intestine can also be cut off, leading to the death of that segment of the intestine.
-This situation can become fatal if not treated as soon as possible.
+This situation is an emergency and must be treated as soon as possible.
 A volvulus can be treated successfully with surgery, and your baby can grow and develop normally.

 The exact cause of malrotation is unknown.

 One of the earliest signs of malrotation is abdominal pain and cramping caused by the inability of the bowel to push food past the obstruction.

-Other symptoms of malrotation may include:
+Symptoms of malrotation may include: